garrandall/popular-music-data/tracks/bad--xxxtentacion.md

 I might be insane, yeah
 But I love the pain, yeah
-Feel it in the brain, yeah-ahh
+Feel it in the brain, yeah-ah
 Realize she just want me hit it right
 'Cause I get 'em goin' right